The perfect spots to relax in style

-The Inn at the Ballpark, located across the street from Minute Maid Park, is rebranding as the Westin Houston Downtown.
-The conversion to a Westin began earlier this year with renovations that will include updated furnishings and finishes throughout, an expansion of the fitness center and a brand new lobby and lobby bar.
-The renovations to the Landry's-owned property will be complete by year-end, but the hotel will officially change its name in July.
+The former Inn at the Ballpark, located across the street from Minute Maid Park, has been rebranded as the Westin Houston Downtown.
+The conversion to a Westin began in early 2013 with renovations that included updated furnishings and finishes throughout, an expansion of the fitness center and a brand new lobby and lobby bar.
+The renovations to the Landry's-owned property were completed in late 2013.

 Lancaster Houston Hotel